 However, it must be noted that Division II also has a conflict of interest when the appellant is detained since they also hear appeals and reviews of Detention Orders issued under the Reception Regulations (see Judicial review of the detention order).
 Division II recognised that a conflict of interest may arise when they are also responsible to decide on the legality of the appellant’s detention and confirmed that appellants are entitled to raise an objection.[16]
 At the end of 2023 a new IAB Division was established, yet it is still premature to assess how cases will be internally allocated amongst the three Divisions.

-No clear procedure is established for these appeals: the first stage of the proceedings includes questions to be sent by lawyers to AWAS about the age assessment report.
+No detailed procedure is established in legislation or regulations, or elsewhere in writing, for these appeals: the first stage of the proceedings includes questions to be sent by lawyers to AWAS about the age assessment report.
 Then, unless the appellant’s lawyer requires to ask further questions, they will be invited to send their final notes of submissions.
 The appellant’s lawyer may request the IAB to hold a hearing with the appellant and the social worker in charge of the assessment.[17]

 The NGOs reported that this situation leads AWAS to make little effort to address the appellant’s pleas during the proceedings.
 According to them, the Agency’s lawyer usually files a one-page note of submissions generally stating that the arguments put forth by the appellant “have been amply responded to in the course of the proceedings”, declaring “we remit ourselves to the wise and superior judgement of this Board”.